 It would not be notified, as @Personal is not a qualifier of the event being fired.
-Or to put it more formally, @Updated and @Personal do not form a subset of @Blog and @Updated.

 11.7.
 Transactional observers

 Transactional observers receive their event notifications during the before or after completion phase of the transaction in which the event was raised.
 For example, the following observer method needs to refresh a query result set that is cached in the application context, but only when transactions that update the Category tree succeed: